Orientable and negative orientable sequences: Negative orientable sequences

 \begin{lemma} Suppose $S$ is a $\mathcal{NOS}_q(n)$ constructed according to Theorem~\ref{theorem:zero-free} using a sequence $S$ containing all zero-free $q$-ary $n$-tuples with weight less than $nq/2$.
 Then:

 \end{lemma}

 \begin{proof} If we add the weights of all the $n$-tuples occurring in the ring sequence $S$ then the result will clearly be $nw(S)$.
-Since $S$ contains all possible zero-free $q$-ary $n$-tuples of weight less than $nq/2$, the result follows. \end{proof}
+Since $S$ contains all possible zero-free $q$-ary $n$-tuples of weight less than $nq/2$, the result follows. \end{proof} The values of $k_{q,n,nq/2}$ for $q=3$, $q=4$ and $1\leq n\leq 6$ are given in Table~\ref{table_k_q34} (observing that $k_{q,n,nq/2}$ is undefined for $q$ and $n$ both odd).
+These values were derived using Lemma~\ref{lemma:knqw}.